CCALI/a2jauthor/README.md

 easiest way to do this is to [download](http://wkhtmltopdf.org/downloads.html#stable) a prebuilt version for your system

-Once `wkhtmltopdf` command line tool is available on your system, install the node dependencies from the root folder of the app by running the following command:
+Once `wkhtmltopdf` command line tool is available on your system, take note of the path as this will be needed for the config file.

+### Setup the database

+1.) open mysql and create a user for the app.
+`CREATE USER 'a2j'@'localhost' IDENTIFIED BY 'password';`

+2.) create the database CAJA

+`CREATE DATABASE caja;`
+`FLUSH PRIVILEGES;`

+3.) grant all privileges to the above user
+`GRANT ALL PRIVILEGES ON caja TO 'a2j'@'localhost' WITH GRANT OPTION;` `FLUSH PRIVILEGES;`

+4.)
+Seed the db with the command below
+`mysql -u a2j -p caja < wiki/resources/caja_default_2021-03-23.sql`

 ## To build the main application:

-1.) clone the repo as a subfolder in the root of the drupal install
+1.) clone the repo as a subfolder in the root of the drupal install if this is production or webfolder if this is development.

 2.)
 From the root folder (`a2jauthor/`) run